datakid/django-tutorial/tute_1.rst

     │       └── views.py

 We now have a directory called texts, and within that a number of files.
-Straight up I'll say teh __init__.py, the migrations directory and the tests.py we will not be using today and are somewhat esoteric anyway.
+Straight up I'll say the __init__.py, the migrations directory and the tests.py we will not be using today and are somewhat esoteric anyway.
 Any Djangoistas that are reading this will kick my arse for saying don't worry about tests, but seriously, don't worry about tests for another year.